 Academic Standing

-Advising alert is considered good academic standing, but serves as an indicator to the student that they are not performing at the academic level expected by the university.
+Serves as an indicator to the student that they are not performing at the academic level expected by the university.
 Students who receive a single grade of D with a semester GPA of at least 2.000 will be placed on Advising Alert.
 Students with cumulative grade point averages of 2.200 or below will also be placed on Advising Alert.

 The following chart defines academic standing:

-Semester Record | Semester GPA Less Than 2.000 |
+| Semester Record | Semester GPA Less Than 2.000 |

 Semester GPA 2.000 or Greater |

-No grade below C- | Good Standing, unless cum.
+| No grade below C- | Good Standing, unless cum.
 GPA is below 2.2, in which case Advising Alert |

 Good Standing, unless cum.
 GPA is below 2.2, in which case Advising Alert |

-1 D | Probation | Advising Alert |
+| 1 D | Probation | Advising Alert |

-2 Ds, 1 E, 1 F or 1 NC | Probation | Probation |
+| 2 Ds, 1 E, 1 F or 1 NC | Probation | Probation |

 Students in special admission programs who earn unsatisfactory grades in courses associated with those programs may be required to leave the University.

 The academic standing of students who earn unsatisfactory grades will be reviewed at the end of each semester by the Committee on Academic Standing according to the above stated definitions.
-Letter grades covered by "pass" ("P" for performance at the C- level or above) will not be used in computing grade point averages but will be considered by COAS when determining academic standing.
+Letter grades covered by "pass" ("P" for performance at the C- level or above) will not be used in computing grade point averages, but will be considered by COAS when determining academic standing.

 A student with an unsatisfactory record who either voluntarily withdraws from the university or who is required to withdraw from the university may petition to return to the university.
 COAS will consider petitions for readmission.
-The student is expected to spend a minimum of one year away from the university.

 Primary considerations in making readmission decisions are evidence of sustained and productive activity during the period of absence from the campus, evidence of serious academic purpose and pertinent letters of recommendation attesting to the candidate's readiness to resume formal study.